Merulo/Chinese-Checkers-Server/README.md

 * Add server settings
 * Add Logger-like class for logging changes and events
 * ~~Establish different languages (currently we are using a mix of polish & english)~~ Polish is main language
-* Add translator for communications
+* Add translator for server messages

 ## Authors